-In total, 11 adjacent wetlands/floodplains, covering an area of 15,130 ha, were indicated in the DRBMP Update 2015 to be addressed by measures by 2021.
-Construction works are ongoing for one wetland/floodplain with an area of 4,526 ha and planning is on-going for another wetland/floodplain with an area of 2,650 ha.
-For 7,954 ha, which are already partially reconnected, no further measures are planned.
+In total, 11 adjacent wetlands/floodplains, covering an area of 16,846 ha, were indicated in the DRBMP Update 2015 to be addressed by measures by 2021.
+Construction works are ongoing for wetlands/floodplains with an area of 4,526 ha and planning is on-going for wetlands/floodplains with an area of 5,615 ha.
+For 9,093 ha, which are already partly reconnected, and 577 ha that are totally re-connected no further measures are planned.